Grito de Dolores: History

+When the plot was discovered in early September 1810, some plotters decided to proceed with the uprising.
+Around 2:30 am on 16 September 1810, Hidalgo ordered the church bells to be rung and gathered his congregation.
+Flanked by Ignacio Allende and Juan Aldama, he addressed the people in front of his church, urging them to revolt.
+His speech became known as the "Cry of Dolores".

 The liberated country adopted Mexico as its official name.
 Mexico's independence from Spain took a decade of war.
 Independence was achieved by the Declaration of Independence of the Mexican Empire 11 years and 12 days later, on 28 September 1821.
 However, Hidalgo is credited as being the "father of his country".

 Exact words and meaning

 Scholars have not been able to reach a consensus on the exact words Miguel Hidalgo said at the time.
 Michael Meyer has noted:

 The exact words of this most famous of all Mexican speeches are not known, or, rather, they are reproduced in almost as many variations as there are historians to reproduce them.